KhumangiYai/Currency-Convertor/README.md

-# This is a Currency Convertr site
+# This is a Currency Converter site